 Power BI can bring your data to life with visuals and interactive reports.
 You can connect to your SQL or Access database or even an Excel spreadsheet to create reports and dashboards without the help of IT or database experts.

 There are tools that we haven’t mentioned: Microsoft Planner to manage tasks, Power Apps to easily build custom apps, and many more.
-The number of Office 365 tools out there can be overwhelming, but that shouldn’t stop you from learning more about these tools and their uses.
+The number of Microsoft Office 365 tools out there can be overwhelming, but that shouldn’t stop you from learning more about these tools and their uses.
 These tools are powerful and easy-to-use.

-Consider using SharePoint and other SharePoint-based products to have a consolidated view of all the applications that Office 365 provides.
+Consider using SharePoint and other SharePoint-based products to have a consolidated view of all the applications that Microsoft Office 365 provides.
 SharePoint allows you to:

-- Plug in the individual apps on a page so that you can use them without navigating away from SharePoint, or
+- Plugin the individual apps on a page so that you can use them without navigating away from SharePoint, or

 - Pull information from various tools to create a dashboard of information at your fingertips